VETERINARY MEDICINE: MULTI-MODAL PAIN MANAGEMENT FOR COMPANION ANIMALS

 A certificate of completion is provided.

-How Does the Enrollment Process Work?
+How Does the Enrollment Process Work? |

 This course is designed to be as schedule friendly as possible as we understand it can be hard to fit interactive CE into an already busy life.
 Open enrollment allows students to enroll in this course at any time.

 Once the course payment transaction has been submitted, we will receive a notification of enrollment.
 In addition, the student will be sent a couple of "heads up" emails.
-The payment receipt will be sent to the email address designated in the payment page of the shopping cart, by the person who paid.
+The payment receipt will be sent to the email address

 There is a post-payment manual process we must complete in order to add the new student to the course.

-Completing enrollments as quickly as possible is a priority but it can take a full 24 hours, especially on weekends and holidays.
+possible is a priority but it can take a full 24 hours, especially on weekends and holidays.
 Once fully enrolled. the student will be sent a course welcome email containing important information, including how to access and log into the course.

-Students are not expected to be online in the course at any specific times as there are no real time lectures.
+This is an asynchronous course.
+Students are not expected to be logged into the course at any specific times as there are no real time lectures or requirements.

-But What If Something Comes Up?:
+But What If Something Comes Up?

-There are times that students will have situations that interfere with their ability to work the course on a regular basis.
-In that case an email to VetMedTeam, as soon as such a situation arises, will allow us to work with the student to adjust the time frame.
-It all comes down to communication.
+There are times when unforeseen situations interfere with a student's ability to complete by the deadline.
+In that case, an email to VetMedTeam, as soon as such a situation arises, will allow us to offer the best possible options.

-Technology Requirements
+Technology Requirements |

 Reading content within the course is provided via PDF therefore the ability to download files and open PDFs is required.